-1.2c Receiving gifts and hospitality - where a situation arises when a member of staff is uncertain whether it would be appropriate to accept an offer of a gift or hospitality, the offer should be declined or advice sought from the Head of Corporate Services.
-Personal inducement in any form from suppliers of goods and services must never be accepted.
-Any such offers must be reported to the Head of Corporate Services.
-Gifts or hospitality must be declined where the offering party is involved in a tender process with the Group.
+2.2.3.
+Receiving gifts and hospitality - where a situation arises when a member of staff is uncertain whether it would be appropriate to accept an offer of a gift or hospitality, the offer should be declined or advice sought from the Group Director of Corporate Services.
+The frequency and scale of hospitality should not be significantly greater than the Group would be likely to provide in return.

+Staff must not accept or offer any gift, reward or hospitality of any value from any individual, company or organisation with whom they have contact in the course of their work as an inducement, perceived or otherwise, either for doing something or not doing something in their official capacity.
+Any such offers must be reported to the Group Director of Corporate Services.
+Gifts or hospitality must always be declined where the offering party is involved in a tender process with the Group.

 Below are examples of gifts and hospitality: